 Funnel plots of DBD and DCD referral rates are displayed in Figure 3.3.1.
-The 2015/16 national targets of 96% and 79% for DBD and DCD, respectively, are also shown on the funnel plots, for information.
 Every patient who meets the referral criteria should be identified and referred to the SN-OD, as per NICE CG1351 and NHS Blood and Transplant (NHSBT) Best Practice Guidance on timely identification and referral of potential organ donors2.

-Figure 3.3.1 Funnel plots of referral rates, 1 April 2015 - 31 March 2016
+Figure 3.3.1 Funnel plots of referral rates, 1 April 2016 - 31 March 2017